mohitmishra786/exploring-os/src/day-32-interrupt-handling.md

 At the lowest level, when you press a key, a electrical signal travels through your keyboard's circuitry.
 This creates what we call an Interrupt Request (IRQ) - essentially a tiny electrical pulse saying "Hey CPU, I need your attention!"

-What's really cool (and something I learned the hard way during my early days) is how the CPU handles these requests.
+What's really cool is how the CPU handles these requests.
 Inside the CPU, there's a special pin called the INT pin.
 When an interrupt arrives, this pin gets activated, and the CPU springs into action like a well-trained emergency responder.

 ### The Kernel's Security Guard